dioey/MikroTik/README.md

 # MikroTik
-MikroTik Script too Block spam
+MikroTik Script too Block spam,
 This Script Download blacklist ip from various source to MikroTik, add raw firewall to "blacklist" address list

 The new parameter "output=user" provided new scripting capabilities that I decided to take full advantage of.